Stand up for Quality Music Education

 Campaigning to promote and protect music education in Scotland's schools.

 Instrumental music teachers have a vital role to play in providing quality instrumental music education in our schools.
 Learning to play a musical instrument can bring many benefits to pupils, including increased confidence and self-esteem.
+Creativity and independent expression are central to the new Curriculum for Excellence, and these are also key aspects of learning to play a musical instrument.

 The educational experience for pupils must always come before financial concerns, and those Councils looking to save fairly small sums of money by cutting back on music teaching are being short-sighted in the extreme.